-As a photographer or videographer, no day looks the same in your line of work.
-Whether you spend the summers making the most of wedding season, prefer to shoot elopements in far-off destinations, or have a busy studio and spend most of your time doing commercial work, your job is a fine balance between the creative and the practical.
+As a professional photographer, no day looks the same in your line of work.
+Whether you spend the summers making the most of wedding season, prefer to shoot elopements in far-off destinations, or have a busy photography studio and spend most of your time doing family photos or commercial work, your job is a fine balance between the creative and the practical.
 On the one hand, you get to craft beautiful images that tell a story and make your clients happy.
 On the other, you have to balance the logistics of running a business.

-While you offer a valuable business—from capturing special memories to providing the key assets in a marketing campaign—you're also at risk for a range of perils.
-It's common for photographers to be caught up in issues like dealing with stolen equipment, breaking the news to a client that all their baby's newborn photos were lost due to corrupted memory cards, and more.
-That's why it's essential to have the right photographer and videographers insurance in Ontario.
+While you offer a valuable business from capturing special memories to providing the key assets in a marketing campaign, you're also at risk for a range of perils.
+It's common for photographers to be caught up in issues like dealing with stolen photography equipment, breaking the news to a client that all their baby's newborn photos were lost due to corrupted memory cards, and more.
+That's why it's essential to have the right photographer insurance in Ontario.
 Protect yourself in the event of an accident or damaging allegation.

-Essentially, photographer insurance—which extends to videographers as well—is a unique insurance policy tailored to your business' specific needs.
+Essentially, photographer insurance is a unique business insurance policy tailored to your business' specific needs.
 No two photographers are alike in vision and sensibility, and so no two photographers are alike when it comes to finding the best insurance coverage to protect their interests.

 No matter how careful you are, it's impossible to mitigate all risks.
 You might back-up all your photos to an external hard drive, but what happens if there is a fire in your studio?
 Likewise, even if you think no one is nearby while you're on a shoot, it's possible that a third-party might trip and fall on your tripod or cables.
 This may cause them bodily injury, and give them license to sue you.
 Also, it's important to note that if you work with another photographer who is not your employee, then they need to have their own insurance coverage as well.
 It's always best to be prepared for the worst-case-scenario.

-Whether you need wedding photographer insurance and wedding videographer insurance and travel often for work, or you shoot family portraits out of your studio, it's essential that you have photographer and videographers insurance in Ontario.
+Whether you are a wedding photographer and travel often for work, or you shoot family portraits out of your studio, it's essential that you have photographer insurance in Ontario.
 Just a few of the types of photographers who need to make sure they're adequately covered with the right photography insurance coverage include:

 When you work with a licensed broker at Morison Insurance, our team will tailor your insurance policy to suit your needs exactly.
-We'll shop around various insurance markets to find you the most comprehensive coverage possible—so you don't have to worry about not having enough coverage when something goes wrong.
+We'll shop around various insurance markets to find you the most comprehensive coverage possible so you don't have to worry about not having enough coverage when something goes wrong.
 Your peace of mind is important to us.
 We want you to be able to focus on your craft and on gaining clients, not on your insurance needs.
 Leave that to us!
-Your tailored insurance policy can include any or all of the following types of coverage.
+Your tailored insurance policy can include any or all of the following types of common coverages.

-One of the most important types of coverage photographers can have; Professional Liability insurance is a must-have for all professional services.
+Professional liability insurance is one of the most important types of coverage photographers can have.
+It is a must-have coverage for any large and small business insurance policy.
 Also called errors and omissions insurance, professional liability protects you against claims that state a client or third-party experienced financial damages because of an action, or inaction, that you took.
 For instance, this could include claims of breach of contract, claims of misconduct, negligence, failure to deliver a promised service and bad advice.

 For example, a breach of contract claim that would be included under an errors and omissions insurance policy would be if a model claims you breached his or her contract and they were not paid correctly.
 Another instance where professional liability comes into play is if you were meant to deliver a set of photos to a client by a certain deadline, but were not able to follow through.
 Regardless as to the reason, if the client lost money because of your failure to deliver promised services, they could sue you.
 Errors and omissions insurance will cover the costs of your legal fees and any settlements that might be reached due to claims of negligence and the like.

-Another integral coverage photographers and videographers need is commercial general liability insurance.
-This type of insurance will cover your legal costs if a third-party sues you due to bodily injury or third-party property damage.
+Another integral coverage that any professional photographer or freelance photographer should have is commercial general liability insurance.
+Business general liability insurance will cover your legal costs if a third-party sues you due to bodily injury or third-party property damage.
 For example, if while administering your photography services in a client's home you break a valuable antique, you could be sued.
-Likewise, if a third-party is injured while you're taking photos—such as spraining an ankle while you're posing them—you could also face legal trouble.
+Likewise, if a third-party is injured while you're taking photos such as spraining an ankle while you're posing them you could also face legal trouble.

 If you own a studio, then you need to have commercial property insurance.
 This coverage is essential for protecting your studio and any assets within it from a range of perils.
 While different insurers offer different levels of coverage, typically this policy helps off-set the cost of repairing or replacing your commercial property in the event of an accident or natural disaster.
 It covers physical loss and external damage to the property and its contents.
 Without the right coverage, replacing such a loss on your own would be financially devastating.
 Typical perils that are part of a commercial property insurance policy include theft, vandalism and external disasters such as a fire.

 Do you use your personal vehicle to transport equipment and props from shoot to shoot?
-If so, then you need to make sure you have a commercial auto insurance policy—as a standard personal insurance policy won't provide coverage once the vehicle is being used for commercial purposes.
+If so, then you need to make sure you have a commercial auto insurance policy.
+A standard personal auto insurance policy will not provide coverage once the vehicle is being used for commercial purposes.
+It is important to let your insurance broker know if this changes any time during your policy term.
+We want to ensure you are properly protected.

-While it's a photographer's unique eye that sets him or her apart from the competition, it's no secret that this industry also relies heavily on costly equipment—and the same applies for videographers.
-Cameras, lenses and tripods cost thousands of dollars—not to mention computers, hard drives and lighting equipment.
+While it's a photographer's unique eye that sets them apart from the competition, it's no secret that this industry also relies heavily on costly equipment.
+Cameras, lenses, and tripods cost thousands of dollars not to mention computers, hard drives and studio lighting equipment.
 The costs really add-up.
 You've likely accumulated your gear over the years.
 Imagine having to replace it all at once?
 If you're robbed or you lose your equipment in a fire, it can be devastating to start over without financial support.
-By ensuring you have the right tools and equipment coverage for videographers and photographers, you can have peace of mind knowing you'll be financially protected if your valuable gear is damaged or stolen.
+By ensuring you have the right tools and equipment coverage for photographers, you can have peace of mind knowing you'll be financially protected if your valuable gear is damaged or stolen.

 These days, a lot of business takes place online.
 From sending photos to clients to communicating about shoots, you're going to accumulate a lot of information on your computer.
 Even sensitive information, such as a clients' financial details.
 Likewise, your photos themselves can be sensitive assets.
 Say you're working on a brand campaign launch for a new product, or you work as a boudoir photographer.
 If these images were stolen, you could be in a world of trouble.